ConfederacyOfGaia/Gaia/dms-guide.md

 These are all ideas for where to take the campaign.
 They are not necessarily mutually exclusive.

-The campaign does not need an overarching plot!
+The campaign does not necessarily need an overarching plot.
 I think the players will be content with exploring the world I've created, which I think would be pretty awesome, especially if we want to continue to use this world over time.

 ### Goblinoid Revolt

-The party meets orcs in the Sunless Citadel, learns that they're not the unthinking brutes in Enda that they are on other worlds, and establishes a relationship with them.
-The leader tells them to visit him in the BoF any time.
-When they finally take I'm up on it, they come at the worst possible time: just as they are about the rise up.
+The party meets orcs early in their travels, coming across a hidden/forgotten orcish city.
+They learn that orcs are not the unthinking brutes in Enda that they are on other worlds, and establishe a relationship with them.
+The leader tells them to visit him in the Bowl of Fire any time.
+When they finally take I'm up on it, they come at the worst possible time: just as they are about the rise up and revolt against their draconic overlords.

 This will give the players a choice: Side with the Aurelian Empire, side with the orcs of the Bowl of Fire, or sit out the conflict entirely and watch the sides destroy each other.
 Each of these options will provide rich storytelling ideas.